glycerine/spin_paxos/README.md

 Notice that the "Reconfiguration based Replication" that Alex is talking about is a different use of the word.
-That is referring to the early Ken Birman/Cornell Virtual Synchrony approach, aka Group Communication, aka Group Membership Services of Totem/ISIS/Spread Toolkit, also used in FoundatationDB (but not really documented; we only know this because Alex worked on FoundationDB internals,
+That is referring to the early Ken Birman/Cornell (and his academic offspring) Virtual Synchrony approach, aka Group Communication, aka
+Group Membership Services of Totem/ISIS/Spread Toolkit, also used in FoundatationDB (but not really documented; we only know this because Alex worked on FoundationDB internals,